oracle-livelabs/oci/oci-apm-helidon/0-introduction/introduction.md

 In this workshop, you will:
 * Create OCI compartment and APM domain
-*	Build and deploy a Java microservice based application using Maven project and Helidon framework
+*	Build and deploy a Java microservice-based application using the Maven project and Helidon framework
 *	Configure APM tracer on the application
 *	Use APM Trace Explorer to view traces, spans, and verify span dimensions